7 DIY Hacks to Greatly Improve Your Spanish Accent

 The best way to reinforce all of the above is, of course, to actively listen to native speakers and copy what they do.

-If you are lucky enough to be able to learn Spanish by immersion easily in your hometown or abroad, this won’t be a problem.
+If you’re lucky enough to be able to learn Spanish by immersion easily in your hometown or abroad, this won’t be a problem.
+Otherwise, try to find a language exchange partner that you can practice with in person or online.

 Start seeking out your own Spanish tutor on Verbling, the main online hub for tutors and students.
-You’ll be able to sort through hundreds of Spanish tutors and choose one based on student reviews, experience, price range, region, other languages spoken and availability.
+You can sort through hundreds of Spanish tutors and choose one based on student reviews, experience, price range, region, other languages spoken and availability.

 You can also try listening to a Spanish-language news program, TV show or podcast.
 Listen to a few sentences at a time, then pause and try to repeat back what you’ve heard.
-Or could try FluentU, a language learning website and app that takes videos from real Spanish media (so you can hear native speakers in action, and follow along with the subtitles) and turns them into full lessons.
-There’s even a speaking feature so you can practice your accent.
+Or could try FluentU, a website and app that makes language lessons out of videos from real Spanish media where you can hear native speakers in action and follow along with the subtitles.

-Start implementing these fixes today, and soon you’ll be the one mistaken for a native Spanish speaker!
+Start implementing these fixes today, and you’ll soon be sounding more like a native Spanish speaker.

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)